darebgd/DareDoc/docs/source/PCs/ARM/iMX6UL/Manuals/Software/Debian.rst

 Downloading Images
 ==================

-Chipsee IPC supports booting from an integrated eMMC or external TF Card (also known as micro SD card).
+Chipsee IPC supports booting from an integrated eMMC or an external TF Card (also known as the micro SD card).
-Booting from an external TF Card allows flashing the system OS.
+Booting from the external TF Card allows flashing the system OS.

 DIP Switch Configuration
 ------------------------